-to this activity, according to UN Secretary-General Kofi Annan, Kazakhstan has become "an example of interethnic harmony, stable, sustainable development for other states."641 Furthermore, the Doctrine of National Unity was approved by the president and parliament in 2010 which reiterated the Nazarbayev's statements.
+Moreover, Nazarbayev attributes the claim on the worldwide recognition of his model of tolerance and multiethnic peace to Cofee Annan, the Secretary General of the UN: "It is thanks to this activity, according to UN Secretary-General Kofi Annan, Kazakhstan has become "an example of interethnic harmony, stable, sustainable development for other states."601 Furthermore, the Doctrine of National Unity was approved by the president and parliament in 2010 which reiterated the Nazarbayev's statements.

 The political discourse of president Nazarbayev on multiethnic and interreligious peace has grown and evolved into 'a Kazakhstani way' of democracy.
 As a result, the discourse on democratic mechanisms of legitimation of the president of Kazakhstan is quite different from the traditional understanding of democracy.
-He is propounding a special 'Kazakhstani way' of democracy meaning multiethnic diversity, unity and harmony: "Assembly has turned into one of the main institutes of Kazakhstani democracy, and interethnical consensus has turned into one of the main principles of democratic constitutionalism, the formation of legal state, the realization of human rights and freedoms."642 Von Soest & Grauvogel find that Kazakhstani elites are using this trick to leverage procedural democracy which is in deficit.643 To promote this kind of democracy, he has to restrict "political extremism" which led to the restriction of legal acts on political parties in 2002.
+He is propounding a special 'Kazakhstani way' of democracy meaning multiethnic diversity, unity and harmony: "Assembly has turned into one of the main institutes of Kazakhstani democracy, and interethnical consensus has turned into one of the main principles of democratic constitutionalism, the formation of legal state, the realization of human rights and freedoms."602 Von Soest & Grauvogel find that Kazakhstani elites are using this trick to leverage procedural democracy which is in deficit.603 To promote this kind of democracy, he has to restrict "political extremism" which led to the restriction of legal acts on political parties in 2002.

 The term Elbasy (identity-based legitimacy) which means the Leader of the Nation emerged in the presidential discourse in 2019 after first president Nazarbayev had stepped down.
-New president Tokayev after being elected as president started to stress the role of the leader of the nation as the founder of independent Kazakhstan.
-This rhetoric had been prominent among the political elites during all the years of Nazarbayev's incumbency, particularly, after 2000, particularly, after the Law on the first president was adopted in 2010 and amendments to the constitution introduced in 2011.
+New president Tokayev after being elected as president started to stress the role of the leader of the

+600 Speech of president Nazarbayev at the opening session of Parliament, September 1, 2005.